-I am currently in the position of technical marketing manager for Simics at Wind River.
-Wind River bought Virtutech in early 2010, and I changed employers along with the product.
+I am currently working at Intel, as a Product Management Engineer for the Simics full-system simulator.
+Until January of 2016, I as was at Wind River doing product management and marketing for Simics.
+I joined Wind River in early 2010, when Intel and Wind River acquired the start-up Virtutech.
 Prior to Virtutech, I was with IAR Systems in Uppsala, doing compilers.
 While at IAR, I obtained a PhD in real-time systems from Uppsala University.
 I have worked with embedded systems and development tools for embedded systems since 1997.

 For more CV details, list of publications and presentations, etc., see my static homepage.